pepperonas/chrome-on-steroids/README.md

 # Chrome On Steroids 🚀

-**AI-powered browser automation for freelancermap.de and kleinanzeigen.de**
+**AI-powered browser automation for freelancermap.de, kleinanzeigen.de, and LinkedIn**

 Supercharge your Chrome browser with intelligent automation powered by ChatGPT and Claude AI.